Grace & Tony

 Grace & Tony (last name White) are an American husband-and-wife music duo based in Loretto, Tennessee, United States, who play a blend of Americana/bluegrass music called "punkgrass," a combination of punk, folk, bluegrass, and Texas swing.
 They have released an EP (Inside A 7-Track Mind, 2011) and an album (November, 2013).
 Grace & Tony have toured nationally, headlined the historic Crockett Theater (in Lawrenceburg, Tennessee), appeared at the Kennedy Center in Washington, D.C., and performed twice on the Daytrotter Sessions, as well as performed for BalconyTV, Jimmy Lloyd's Songwriter Showcase, and Knoxville, Tennessee's Blue Plate Special programs.
 In addition, two of their videos ("Let You Down," “November") have received regular rotation on The Country Network, as well as airplay on CMT Edge and GAC.
 In April 2014, the pair launched a new video series entitled Grace & Tony Greenroom Sessions.
 The sessions feature performance clips filmed backstage with fellow musicians shot on an iPhone.
 Partner site TheBoot.com world premieres session clips, which have included performances with Malcolm Parson (Carolina Chocolate Drops), Christian Lopez Band, and Misty Mountain String Band.

-On May 10, 2016, the duo announced on Instagram that they would be disbanding to focus on parenthood, after a final concert on May 21st in Florence, Alabama.
+On May 10, 2016, the duo announced on Instagram that they would be disbanding to focus on parenthood, after a final concert on May 21 in Florence, Alabama.

-On October 21, 2022, the band's verified Twitter account, inactive for over five years, was hacked.
-The account's avatar and display name were changed to match that of sports reporter Pete Thamel, taking advantage of the account's verified badge to propagate a false claim suggesting that college football coach Nick Saban would be retiring from his position as head coach of the University of Alabama's football team.